Beliavsky/Fortran-code-on-GitHub/README.md

 [thermopack](https://github.com/SINTEF/thermopack): thermodynamic model library for fluid properties and PVT calculations, from SINTEF

+[TIme-dependent Transport and Angular momentum of Nanostructures (TITAN)](https://github.com/filipesmg/TITAN): calculates the electric and spin excitations for bulk and thin films, by JRSuckert and filipesmg.
+It can describe Ferromagnetic Resonance (FMR) experiments and intrinsic Spin and Orbital Momentum Hall Effects (including Anomalous and Planar Hall effects), for example.

 [turbogap](https://github.com/mcaroba/turbogap): efficiently and accurately builds many-body atomic descriptors and carry out other related computations employed in machine-learning approaches to atomistic modeling, such as to run molecular dynamics simulations, by mcaroba

 [VicsekSimulation](https://github.com/santinoacco/VicsekSimulation): Fortran & Python based simulation of a self-propelled particles system